omar-zr/derq-test/README.md

-Here's the rewritten `README.md` file with the additional instructions included:
+Here's the revised `README.md` file with the additional instructions included:

 ---